 Begin by typing a word from your niche into the Pinterest search bar.
 Pinterest will suggest additional related keywords.
 These suggestions are not random.
 They reflect what real users are actively searching for.
 If your niche is technology, type something like tech tools for students and see the suggested results that appear.
 These suggestions can guide your blog content and your pin ideas.

 Next, open a few pins that rank well for those keywords.
 Study their titles, images, colors, and description structure.
-Pay attention to what Pinterest has decided to promote because that tells you what the algorithm considers high quality.
+Pay attention to what Pinterest has decided to promote because that tells you what the algorithm considers high quality, which is the same mindset needed when analyzing top-performing pages in digital marketing strategies that will drive growth in 2026.

 Finally, save your chosen keywords inside a document.
 You will use them for your pin titles, pin descriptions, board descriptions, and even your blog posts.
 Pinterest rewards consistency and clarity.